YuTeChang/PoweredByPace/docs/SETUP_BACKEND.md

 **Error**: `relation "sessions" does not exist`

-**Solution**: Call `/api/init` endpoint to create tables
+**Solution**: Run the SQL schema from `scripts/init-db-schema.sql` in Supabase SQL Editor

 ### Connection Errors

 **Error**: `Connection refused` or `Authentication failed`

 **Solution**:
-1. Check environment variables are set correctly
+1. Check environment variables are set correctly in `.env.local`
-2. Verify connection strings from Vercel dashboard
+2. Verify connection strings from Supabase dashboard
 3. Make sure database is created and active
+4. Check that you're using the `service_role` key (not `anon` key)

 ### API Not Available